JohnMunsch/playing-today/README.md

 ## Development and Testing

-'npm run webpack' - Builds the app and watches for changes to recompile as you do development.
+'npm start' - Builds the app and watches for changes to recompile as you do development.
 'npm run build' - Builds a "Production" version of the app rather than a "Development" version.
 Basically that just means that it's a lot smaller for deployment to your server.
+'npm run server' - Fires up a server (under Nodemon so it will watch for and restart after code changes) that offers a mocked up GraphQL server for testing purposes.
+Note: Since it is just using in-memory data, the restarting causes it to lose all updates if you change any code.
+Ultimately this will need to be fixed to use Postgres (possibly using Prisma) or Couchbase or virtually anything that actually persists changes.